mngoe/openimis-fe-core_js/README.md

 None

 ## Configurations Options
+- `core.PublicPage`: This contributions point serves as the Public Page for the OpenIMIS App.
+To enable its use, it must be exposed as a **core.PublicPage** contribution point.
+Additionally, the database configuration variable **App.enablePublicPage** must be set to `true`.
+- `showJournalSidebar`: This determines whether to render the Journal sidebar or not. __IMPORTANT__:  The Journal provides crucial information about the state of mutations, including whether they succeeded or failed.
+If you choose to hide it, you must ensure the user is informed of the mutation outcome - consider using toast notifications. **This configuration only hides the Journal.
+It does not automatically add toast notifications out of the box.**.

-- `datePicker`: the concrete date picker to publish as `core.DatePicker` component ("ad"= Gregorian DatePicker, "ne"= Neplali calendar date picker )
+- `datePicker`: the concrete date picker to publish as `core.DatePicker` component ("ad"= Gregorian DatePicker, "ne"= Nepali calendar date picker )
 - `useDynPermalinks`: use ?dyn=<Base64-URL> when opening in new tab (prevent sending client-side routes to server while) (Default: false)
 - `core.JournalDrawer.pollInterval`: poll interval (in ms) to check for mutation status once submitted (Default: 2000)
 - `core.KeepLegacyAlive.pollInterval`: poll interval (in ms) to send the ping to legacy openIMIS (to prevent session timeout).
 (Default: 300000 = 5')